aionate0812/bundle_backend/README.md

 ### Database Instructions
 1. Create file called config.json
 2. Add following key pair value "dba":"[LINK TO YOUR DATABASE]"
-3. it should look like this
+3. It should look like this
 ```
 {
 "dba":"[LINK TO YOUR DATABASE]"